NandamPrashanth/Version-Control-Basics-to-Advanced/git/README.md

 4. Now we need to run below command
 git add . or git add filename
 It will stage the file, which means we are telling the git to include this files in our next commit.
-6. Now use git commit
+5. Now use git commit
 git commit -m "message"
 It will commit the changes to local repo
+6. If you would like to revert the changes back to previous commit then we need to use below command
+git reset --hard commit id